Nerdware-LLC/ts-string-helpers/README.md

 > [!TIP]
 > In the tables below, click on a function to view the exact regex pattern it uses.
 The more complex patterns are accompanied by in-source documentation/explanations.
+>
+> All functions with the _Alpha_ infix (e.g., `sanitizeAlphabetic`) are case-insensitive, and only permit [ASCII characters](https://www.asciitable.com/).
+Unicode/i18n support may be added in the future.

 ### Sanitizers